$\pi$-formulas and Gray code: Discussion and perspectives.

 \section{Discussion and perspectives.}

 In previous papers (\cite{Vel} and \cite{Vel2}) we introduced a class of polynomials which follow the same recursive formula as the Lucas-Lehmer numbers, studying the distribution of their zeros and remarking that this distributions follows a sequence related to the binary Gray code.
 It allowed us to give an order for all the zeros of every polynomial $L_n$, \cite{Vel2}.
-In this paper, the zeros, expressed in terms of nested radicals, are used to obtain two new formulas for $\pi$: the first (i.e., formula (\ref{eq:theorem_gray})) can be seen as a generalization of the known formula (\ref{eq:Munkhammar}), because the latter can be seen as the case related to the smallest positive zero of $L_n$; the second (i.e., formula (\ref{eq:exact})) gives infinite formulas reproducing $\pi$ not as the limit of a sequence, but through an equality involving the zeros of the polynomials $L_n$.
-We also introduce two relationships between $\pi$ and the golden ratio $\varphi$: (\ref{eq:k_ugual_2_inversa_radice_divide_e_somma}) and (\ref{eq:golden2}).
+In this paper, the zeros, expressed in terms of nested radicals, are used to obtain two formulas for $\pi$: the first (i.e., formula (\ref{eq:theorem_gray})) can be seen as a generalization of the known formula (\ref{eq:Munkhammar}), because the latter can be seen as the case related to the smallest positive zero of $L_n$; the second (i.e., formula (\ref{eq:exact})) gives infinitely many formulas reproducing $\pi$ not as the limit of a sequence, but through an equality involving the zeros of the polynomials $L_n$.

-In this paper we used Proposition \ref{prop:terza} to prove new formulas for $\pi$.
-Actually, Proposition \ref{prop:terza} can be fundamental for further studies.
+The proof of the $\pi$-formulas is based on Proposition \ref{prop:terza}.
+Actually, Proposition \ref{prop:terza} can be fundamental for further studies, too.
 In fact, it not only allows to get the main results of this paper, but also allows the evaluation of nested square roots of 2 as:

-for each $n\geq m+2$, $h\in\mathbb N$ such that $h\in[0,2^m-1]$.
+where $\bar b_{n-m}=10\dots0$ has $n-m-1$ zeros, for every $h\in\mathbb N$ such that $h\in\{0,1,\dots,2^m-1\}$ and $n>m+1$.
 This is a result to put in evidence and to generalize in future researches, for example following interesting insights suggested by paper \cite{Zim08}, where the authors defined the set $S_2$ of all continued radicals of the form